emmertio/node-basic-template/README.md

 ## How does it work?

 http://localhost:1337 will display a placeholder message, prompting the user to install their own app instead of the default template.
 The message also shows the timestamp.

+## Features

+-   Configured for TypeScript
+-   MomentJS as an example external dependency
+-   Serves the error message with Node's built-in `http` module